slqc/dynamic-security-domains-map/README.md

 ![2025-04-08 21_29_31-Leap-01 - VMware Workstation](https://github.com/user-attachments/assets/4b594494-4aca-4125-9653-921b2b749936)

-based on the idea of a Cybersecurity Domain Map by Henry Jiang https://www.linkedin.com/pulse/cybersecurity-domain-map-ver-30-henry-jiang/
+Based on the idea of a Cybersecurity Domain Map by Henry Jiang https://www.linkedin.com/pulse/cybersecurity-domain-map-ver-30-henry-jiang/

 - It draws a map defined in a json file as a D3JS force graph